Buddy Knox: Career

 In the early 1960s, Knox signed with Liberty Records and released several more mainstream pop records, featuring string arrangements and backing vocalists.
 "Lovey Dovey" and "Ling-Ting-Tong" were the most notable recordings from this era.
 The sound captured on these recordings was a distinct departure from his earlier rockabilly work for Roulette.
 Liberty and principal record producer Snuff Garrett successfully employed the same production techniques for their other mainstream pop artists of the time, which included Johnny Burnette and Bobby Vee.

 In 1968, Knox, who had been living in semiretirement in Macon, Georgia, while running his publishing company, moved to Nashville, Tennessee, and signed a new recording contract with United Artists Records.
-Working with producer Bob Montgomery (songwriter), Knox honed his traditional rockabilly style more toward the modern country sound of the day.
+Working with producer Bob Montgomery, Knox honed his traditional rockabilly style more toward the modern country sound of the day.
 His first album on United Artists earned him the nickname by which he would be known for the remainder of his life.
 The title song of the album, Gypsy Man, written by Sonny Curtis and featuring Curtis' acoustic guitar work, received airplay on country music radio stations.

 Several singles recorded by Knox between 1968 and 1974 were notable for his experimenting with a variety of sounds and styles, and from a creative and critical standpoint, may have been his most productive era.
 His version of Delaney Bramlett's "God Knows I Love You", along with his self-penned "Salt Lake City", placed Knox firmly in the midst of the new pop-music genre, being populated by artists such as Delaney & Bonnie, Eric Clapton, and others who were on the leading edge of the developing Southern rock style such as Black Oak Arkansas and the Allman Brothers Band.
 His cover version of James Hendricks' "Glory Train" was another stylistic stretch and featured a gospel-like chorus of backing vocalists.
 His cover of the Fleetwoods' "Come Softly to Me" demonstrated a vocal range not heard on his older recordings.
-He also reached out to the new generation of songwriters who would become prominent during Nashville's "Outlaw era" of the 1970s, as he was one of the first artists to record Mickey Newbury's "I'm Only Rockin'".
+He also reached out to the new generation of songwriters who would become prominent during Nashville's "outlaw era" of the 1970s, as he was one of the first artists to record Mickey Newbury's "I'm Only Rockin'".
 Several other major country music artists later recorded this song, but under the alternate title of "T. Total Tommy".
 Knox also recorded songs by Alex Harvey, John D. Loudermilk, and Gary Paxton.
 On several of these recordings, Knox experimented with multitracking, something few artists had done up to that time.

-For many decades from the 1970s to the 1990s, Knox was based in the small town of Dominion City, Manitoba, Canada, and toured primarily in Western Canada and upper Midwest U.S. with occasional European appearances.
+For many decades from the 1970s to the 1990s, Knox was based in the small town of Dominion City, Manitoba, Canada, and toured primarily in Western Canada and upper Midwest U.S., with occasional European appearances.
 In 1981, he starred in an independent Canadian movie Sweet Country Road.

+Personal life

-He said the fame took a toll on his family life.
+Knox said the fame took a toll on his family life.
 Traveling 250 days a year for 35 years, he was voted "the most traveling entertainer in the world" by Billboard magazine, but he said it cost three marriages for him.